invisibleHelmet/BacktrackingAC3Sudoku/README.md

 Overview
 --------

-AC3 uses constraints to limit the possible values for each variable or remove values from the variables domain.
-If a domain is limited to one value from the constraints AC3 will then update all the affected variables domains to see if it can further reduce their domains.
-This process is a type of inference called constraint propagation.
-As you will see in my implementation, constraint propagation can not always completely limit the domain to one value.
-If multiple domains can not be limited to one value then it will not find a solution to the puzzle.
-To ensure a solution after using AC3 a method called backtracking can be used.
-Backtracking applies searching to constraint propagation to ensure a solution.
-When there are multiple values left in a domain of a variable backtracking will choose each one and apply constraint propagation again to see if it can find the correct values to remove from the domains.
+Each empty spot on the Sudoku board will have a domain of possible values that could be placed in the spot.
+AC3 will check each empty spot's row and column for existing values to eliminate from the domain.
+If the spot has one value left in its domain, it will fill the spot with that value.
+If AC3 is unable to reduce the domain to one then the backtracking method will be called.
+The backtracking method will randomly choose a value from the spot's domain, place it on the board, and apply AC3 again.
+The backtracking method will do this recursively until a solution is found and then return the solution.

 Pre-requisites
 --------------